Efficient Computational method using random matrices describing critical thermodynamics: Summaries and Conclusions

 From the point of view of the density of eigenvalues of Wishart matrices, we observe gaps that appear and are \textquotedblleft healed\textquotedblright\ at proximities of transition points (continuous or discontinuous ones).

-In addition, we presented a preparatory study in random matrices that are artificially generated with some fixed correlation $\rho$, indicating that the density of eigenvalues transits from a situation of a notorious gap between the eigenvalues ($\rho\approx>0.9$), which decreases when $\rho$ decreases until it reaches the condition of a unique bulk of eigenvalues $\rho\approx0$, by indicating nuances, even poorly, that occurred with the Potts model.
+Furthermore, we conducted a preliminary investigation using random matrices artificially generated with a fixed correlation $\rho $ between pairs of columns in the matrix.
+The findings suggest that the density of eigenvalues undergoes a transition: from a scenario with a pronounced gap between the eigenvalues ($\rho \approx >0.9$), which diminishes as $\rho $\ decreases, until it reaches a state characterized by a unified bulk of eigenvalues at $ \rho \approx 0$.
+These nuances, albeit somewhat pedagogically, provide insight into what the fluctuations of the eigenvalues might reveal in the Potts model.
+This is due to a direct relationship between temperature and correlation in magnetic systems.

-Finally, our results show that the fluctuation spectra of such matrices are equivalent to the direct response of the thermodynamics system.
-Such a method should be successfully applied to long-range spin systems, which deserves attention for future explorations.
+Our results also demonstrate that the fluctuation spectra of these matrices are analogous to the direct response of the thermodynamic system, providing insights into the system's criticality and weak first-order points.
+Further investigations into first-order points, including other models such as the Blume-Capel or Metamagnetic model, will be a focus of our future work, since the deviations occur for the higher first order points when we analyzed $ \left\langle \lambda \right\rangle \times T/T_{C}$.
+Additionally, the application of this method to long-range spin systems (not only that ones in mean-field \cite{RMT-2}) holds promise and warrants exploration in future studies.

+It is crucial to emphasize that the conclusions drawn in this paper are highly reliable and not influenced by finite size scaling (FSS) issues or similar factors.
+For instance, readers should note that in Figure \ref{Fig:qeq5e10}, the gap vanishes for $Q=10$ but not for $Q=5$, potentially due to FSS effects.
+However, as depicted in Figure \ref{Fig:FSS}, this assumption does not hold true.

+In this figure, it's evident that there is negligible difference in the density of states between $L=100$ and $L=120$.
+To dispel any doubts regarding the adequacy of our chosen lattice size for the method, the inset plot within the same figure depicts the eigenvalue variance across these identical lattice sizes.
+Similarly, no discernible visual distinctions are observed between these two lattice sizes.

+Last, but not least, we emphasize that the method presented in this paper works with lower computational complexity compared to other similar methods.
+It diagonalizes matrices of size $O(N_{sample})$, where $N_{sample}$\ is 100, for example, in this contribution.
+This is in contrast to other methods that require diagonalizing matrices of size $O(L^{d})$, where $L$\ is the linear dimension of the system and $d$\ is its dimensionality.
+For a system with $L=100$\ and $d=2$, this would mean diagonalizing matrices of size $ 10^{4}\times 10^{4}$.